FATac/fatac.github.com/source/legal.rst

 Legal
 ==================================

-The purpose of this section is to guide user through the process of protecting objects from unauthorized access regarding their license and/or administrator preferences.
+The purpose of this feature is to guide user through the process of protecting objects from unauthorized access regarding their license and/or administrator preferences.
 First steps are explained in Configuration section and self-explained in legal.json script.

 Legal accessing
 ------------------